Bambooin/rimerc/README.md

 ## Feature

-- Out of box configuration and dictionary
+- Out of box solution for Rime
 - All variant of Rime are supported
 - Daily usage for everyone
 - Organized and polished constantly